heygrady/react-redux-notes/redux-wordpress.md

 ```

 ## Fixing our module to work with posts by slug

 Now we're in the home stretch.
 We need to add several new things to our module to manage individual posts.
 We'll be going through all of the changes in detail below.

 For this demo we're going to resort to using [lodash.memoize](https://www.npmjs.com/package/lodash.memoize).
 You may wish to read up on [how memoize works](https://lodash.com/docs#memoize).
-We're using lodash.memoize instead of reselect because reselect doesn't
+We're using lodash.memoize in addition to reselect because of how reselect works.

 At the start of this demo we [mentioned using reselect](#quick-install-react-redux-starter-kit) for creating memoized selectors.
 However, [creating a selector that can take arguments](https://github.com/reactjs/reselect/issues/100) is [really confusing](https://github.com/reactjs/reselect/issues/47).
 It's probably best to use reselect but currently the docs don't cover use cases where you need to pass additional arguments besides the state.
 This is a philosophical decision on the part of the reselect maintainers.
 The intention of reselect is to select and memoize values from the state.
 If a value isn't in the state, reselect makes life difficult.
 You might be tempted to simply use the [`defaultMemoize()`](https://github.com/reactjs/reselect#defaultmemoizefunc-equalitycheck--defaultequalitycheck) function from reselect directly, but it is also confusing.